TiagoDeMatosDias/Docker-EMS-Server/README.md

 1 - Download the latest commit for this project onto the machine and location you wish to run it.

 2 - Go to [TIBCO eDelivery](https://edelivery.tibco.com) and Download your preferred version of EMS.
-This project was designed for version 8.4, if you wish to use a different version see below.
+This project was designed for version 8.4, but should work out of the box for all other versions.

 3 - Paste the EMS folder you downloaded from TIBCO inside the project folder.
 Skip the silent file, and use the file provided by this GitHub project.